Feyerabend/ABC80/README.md

   - IBM PCjr
 ...

+A year after the three amigos: Commodore PET, Apple II and TRS-80 were released, ABC80 had some of the same flavour.
+These were machines that took the step to a compact all-in-one computer for the expanding hobby/home computer market.
+Previously there were mainly boards you could solder yourself, add cards, peripherals, screens etc. that requires much more skill than plugging in a power cable.
+The machines had BASIC in ROM.
+When started there were instantly response from a prompt, ready for programming.
+Quite a difference from just a few years before.

-One observation is that the field of both innovation and diversity is wide spread during these years.
+Another observation is that the field of both innovation and diversity is widespread during these years.
 Each system had its own dependencies, its own configuration, its own programming language.
-Yes, there were de facto standards such as Centronics parallel connections, RS-232, CP/M or the older S-100 bus.
+Yes, there were standards and de facto standards such as Centronics parallel port, some wiring of RS-232, IB 8 inch floppy disc, CP/M or even the older S-100 bus.
 But they did not kill the other systems.
 Rather, they cooperated.
-Sometimes poorly.
+But poorly.
 Maybe too much.
 But that was to change.
-With such a climbing diversity, standards felt was needed even more.
+With such climbing diversity, standards were needed even more.

-IBM PC was introduced in 1983 in Sweden, two years after the introduction in USA.
+IBM PC was introduced in 1983 in Sweden, two years after the introduction in the USA.
-But the homebrew computer ABC80 and its successor ABC800, had strong sales in the late 70-ties until the mid-80'ties in Sweden, when it was gradually replaced by foremost IBM PC and clones.
+But the homebrew computer ABC80 and its successor ABC800, had strong sales in the late 70s until the mid-80s in Sweden, when it was gradually replaced by foremost IBM PC and its clones.
 But even the success of the PC was not immediate.
-The IBM PC XT, later AT as well as Microsoft DOS made it harder to keep the competition at a profitable level.
+The IBM PC XT, later AT, as well as Microsoft DOS made it harder to keep the competition at a profitable level.
 The constant increased flow of new hardware as well as software (translated software), internal fighting over contracts of who had the right to sell what and when among retailers of ABC-computers, made sales even harder.

-In the late 70'ties CP/M was the system to keep track of.
+In the late 70s CP/M was the system to keep track of.
 Also in Sweden.
 But it was starting to get old.
-There were cards and software for ABC80 that could run CP/M, not unusual at this time to expand systems for CP/M with the intension of generalizing the computer.
-Even IBM PC had from the start three systems to chose from: UCSD Pascal (p-code), CP/M-86, and IBM/Microsoft DOS.
-In the 80'ties came UNIX and C as the standard to be.
-They said.
-But it wasn't.
+There were cards and software for ABC80 that could run CP/M, not unusual at this time to expand contemporary systems for CP/M with the intention of generalising the computer.
+Even IBM PC had from the start three systems to choose from: UCSD Pascal (p-code), CP/M-86, and IBM/Microsoft DOS.
+In the 80s the prognosis was that UNIX and C was the standard to be.
+They said, but it wasn't.
 Hardware and software for these systems were expensive.
 Too expensive.
 They were multiuser, but the old time for sharing was not really suitable for the time.
 The terminal faded and the personal computer became the established configuration.
-This wasn't clear at the time, but eventually in the late 80'ties and start of the 90'ties the direction was set.
+This wasn't clear at the time.
+Eventually in the late 80s and start of the 90s the direction was set.

 In the chart below[^2] you can see how the sales were internally and proportionally of ABC80, successor ABC800 and the rest of computers was during late 70'ties